ivanmarshutka/ivanmarshutka/README.md

 Welcome!
-I’m an IT Security Specialist for a tribal college in Alaska with two years of work experience, a bachelor’s degree in information technology, and multiple industry-recognized certifications and projects.
+I’m an IT Security Specialist for a tribal college in Alaska with 1.5 years of work experience, a bachelor’s degree in information technology, and multiple industry-recognized certifications and projects.
 I work with cybersecurity frameworks like GLBA, NIST 800-171, and PCI DSS.
 I operate  Cisco, Microsoft, and other enterprise security tools.
 My role spans a broad range of security functions, including  IAM, incident response, and risk and vulnerability management.
 I’m committed to continuous learning and improvement, with my career progressing toward cloud and cybersecurity engineering, where I aim to automate, optimize, and scale secure technical solutions.